Home Page Slideshow

 Our goal is to produce beautiful, healthy and sound Samoyeds that excel in breed type.
 Our Samoyeds make wonderful family, therapy and show / breed companions.
 They are true to breed type and what a Sam should be.
 Incidentally, for those of you who may be under the impression that the Samoyed breed is "hypoallergenic" (relatively unlikely to cause an allergic reaction) .... that is a myth.
 The Samoyed is not a hypoallergenic breed.

 We are very active in the sport of purebred dogs and extremely proud of the success we have had with our homebred Samoyeds.
 We are very proud to say that Margaret has bred, owned and handled our dogs to many Best in Shows, Multi-Best in Shows, Group and Best of Breed wins.
-Obedience titles have also been earned on some of our dogs.
+Obedience titles have also been earned by some of our dogs.
 Our BPIS Can Ch CFC Elite Ch Snowstar's Cirque du Kooza, Multi-HIT CD RA CGN earned three consecutive High in Trail awards to earn his Companion Dog title a few years ago and I sure was proud of my buddy.

 We are members in good standing of the Canadian Kennel Club and Marg is a member of the Samoyed Association of Canada and the Samoyed Club of America.
 We have also been very involved in Samoyed Rescue in both Canada and the US.